-(as amended by subsequent Acts up to and including the Finance Act 2012 (including changes relating to self-assessment introduced by Schedule 3 Finance Act 2012))
+(as amended by subsequent Acts up to and including the Finance Act 2014)

 Notes for Guidance

 PART 2 CHARGING AND STAMPING OF INSTRUMENTS

 Overview

 Stamp duty is a duty charged on certain written documents (section 2).
 These documents are referred to as "instruments" in the stamp duty code.
 Not every instrument is liable to stamp duty.
 To be liable it must be listed in Schedule 1.
 It also must be either executed in the State or, if executed outside the State, it must relate to Irish property or to something done or to be done in the State.